-The Master of Arts Degree (M.A.)

-The Master of Education Degree (M.Ed.)

-The Master of Business Administration (M.B.A).
+The Master of Arts Degree (M.A.); The Master of Education Degree (M.Ed.); The Master of Business Administration (M.B.A).

-• Requires completion of the required courses in a major field

-- Requires a minimum grade of B or higher in all coursework in the major and concentration courses. - Requires completion of additional courses (Requires a minimum CGPA of 3.00 in all work completed at Waldorf University - Requires a minimum of 36 credits to be considered for graduate consideration
+Requires completion of the required courses in a major field Requires a minimum grade of B or higher in all coursework in the major and in the concentration/track/emphasis courses.
+Requires completion of additional courses (Requires a minimum CGPA of 3.00 in all work completed at Waldorf University

+Requires a minimum of 36 credits to be considered for graduate consideration